 Here’s some more information to help you fully understand Incoterms:

-- To see the full list of the latest terms, rules and responsibilities visit ICC’s Incoterms 2020 page.
+- To see the complete list of the latest terms, rules and responsibilities, visit ICC’s Incoterms 2020 page.

 - For more information about why Incoterms are important and how they work, see this detailed guide.